db-migrate/english-docs/Developers/contributing.md

 can use it from that point.
 Your driver would be available from the config with your name without the prefix.
 So you configure as name awesome, not db-migrate-awesome.

+#### Finish?

+So are we done yet?
+Well no, we aren't.
+You have a new driver, but an untested one.
+It is going to happen, what you've done is not completely free from bugs.
+So rule number one is, **write tests**!